Sudden cardiac arrest and automated external defibrillators

 Trefonen and Rhydycroesau

 Earlier in 2015 Morda CofE Primary School raised sufficient funds through various events to purchase 2 Automated External Defibrillators (AEDs).
-One AED is kept in the school and the other one was donated to the Parish Council for use in Morda.
-Mr and Mrs Singh, owners of the Corner Shop, agreed to have the AED installed outside their premises.
+One AED is kept in the school and the other one was donated to the Parish Council for use in Morda and it is located on the wall at the Corner Shop.
 Currently, the AED can be used in public places within 300m of the Corner Shop as it does not have a volunteer group to support it.